Emergent $Z_2$ Topological Invariant and Robust Helical Edge States in Two-Dimensional Topological Metals

 Below we offer an explanation for the main results from a phenomenological point of view.
 In general, the spin-polarized Hall conductance $\sigma_{xy}^{\pm}$ is contributed from all the bulk states below the Fermi energy in the clean system.
-It loses quantization when the conduction and valence bands overlap, because the spin-polarized Hall conductance $\sigma_{xy}^{\pm}$ of the overlapped states are canceled.
+It loses quantization when the conduction and valence bands overlap, because the spin-polarized Hall conductance $\sigma_{xy}^{\pm}$ of the overlapped states is canceled.
 On the contrary, $\sigma_{xy}^{\pm}$ is contributed from the extended states near the band center in the presence of disorder, because the extended states are pushed to the center of the valence or conduction band by disorder.
 As a result, $\sigma_{xy}^{\pm}$ restores quantization, giving rise to an emergent $Z_2$ topological invariant carried by the states at the center of the conduction or valence band.
 Due to the bulk-edge correspondence, there exists a pair of helical edge modes connecting two mobility edges in the valence and conduction bands, which results in the quantized conductance plateau in Fig.~\ref{fig2}(a).
 Therefore, the helical edge states in the topological metal generally become emergent robust in the presence of disorder.
 We note that the topological Anderson insulator (TAI) phase discovered previously originates from band renormalization induced by disorder, which is highly dependent on the disorder types \cite{Shen2009,Groth2009,Jiang2009}.
 For example, the diagonal Anderson disorder can give rise to TAI, while the spatially correlated disorder \cite{GA2013} and the off-diagonal disorder \cite{Juntao2012} do not.
 On the contrary, the Z$_2$ topological insulator with a mobility gap discovered in this work results from Anderson localization and thus is independent of disorder types.